VisionAI-USF/TextureHeterogeneityDetection/README.md

 During processing a dataset of images it is important to fulfill the following requirements.<br><br>
 + <i>Uniform spatial resolution</i>.
 Medical image spatial resolution depends on a patient.
 For consistency of habitat detection across patients it is important to make spatial resulution uniform.<br><br>
 + <i>Uniform image size</i>.
 Texture computation is performed in the frequency space after the fourier transform.
 Varience in input image size will cause difference in texture signature computation and as a result drop in texture signatures comparability.<br><br>
++ <i>Image size = 2^n</i>.
+Texture computation function requires image size to be equal to 2^n, e.g. 256 or 512.
+Nevertheless, content of an image located "far" from RoI still influence on the result of fourier transform and as a result it is influence on texture computation within RoI.
+Thus, it can be considered as noise.
+We recommend to set pixels which are "far" from RoI to zero.
+See test data for an example.<br><br>

 Overall, here is recomended preprocessing algorithm:<br>
 1. Resample images into uniform spacing.<br>